 … ageing problems … I found it hard with the bathing and that, I have always had a bad back and I can’t bend down without my back going.
 (1)

-The carers present a picture of coping with their own health issues , which are potentially exacerbated by the caring roles they manage.
+The carers present a picture of coping with their own health problems, which are potentially exacerbated by the caring roles they manage.

 3. The Break